Spotlight after Trading Activity Taiwan Semiconductor Manufacturing Company Limited (TSM)

 TECHNICAL INTERPRETATION:

-Taiwan Semiconductor Manufacturing Company Limited (TSM) exchanged 8559499 shares on hands in most recent trading session and observed an average volume with 10.18M shares.
-The stock acknowledged active focus on shares in the last trading session.
-TSM disclosed a change of -1.40% and its listed share value at $52.76 in Tuesday trading period.
-This company belong to Taiwan Country and part of Technology sector.
-It has a market capitalization of $273.62B.
-Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 4.84% and trading from 50 days moving average with 2.84%.
-The stock price is performing along positive drift from its 200 days moving average with 4.45%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -0.27% and trading from 50 days moving average with 0.06%.
+The stock price is performing along rising drift from its 200 days moving average with 0.80%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS: